Prayer Shawl Ministry

 Some Uses for the shawl

-Undergoing medical procedures; as a comfort after a loss, during bereavement, prayer or meditation, commitment or marriage ceremonies, birthing, nursing a baby; as a bridal shower gift; leading ritual; first menses or croning rites of passage, during an illness and recovery; ministering to others or just socializing…There are endless possibilities!
+Undergoing medical procedures; as a comfort after a loss, during bereavement, prayer or meditation, commitment or marriage ceremonies, birthing, nursing a baby; as a bridal shower gift, enduring an illness and recovery; ministering to others or just socializing…There are endless possibilities!

 To make a shawl personal, the giver or the recipient may want to adorn the shawl with beads, shells, feathers and charms.
 A blessing or ritual maybe offered when the gift is presented.